postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/collaboration-intro.md

 Create a Team Workspace by inviting a team member to join a personal workspace or create a new one.

-> By default, there is a "Team Workspace" created by Postman.
-It cannot be deleted, however it can be renamed.
+> Postman creates a default Team Workspace.
+You cannot delete this workspace but you can rename it.

 ### Inviting a team member to a personal workspace